 A Practical Guide to CCD Astronomy

-High-performance CCD cameras have opened up an exciting new window on the Universe for amateur astronomers.
+High-performance charged-couple device (CCD) cameras have opened up an exciting new window on the Universe for amateur astronomers.
 This book provides a complete, self-contained guide to choosing and using CCD cameras.
-We start with a no-nonsense introduction to how a CCD camera works and just what determines its performance.
-We are then shown how to use a CCD camera and calibrate accurately the images we obtain.
-A clear review is then provided of the software available for visualising, analysing and processing digital images.
-Finally, we are guided through a series of key areas in astronomy where we can make the best use of our CCD cameras.
+Beginning with a no-nonsense introduction to CCD cameras, the authors explain what determines camera performance and demonstrate how to use a CCD camera and accurately calibrate the images obtained.
+The book also presents a clear review of the software available for visualizing, analyzing and processing digital images.
+Finally, the authors navigate a series of key areas in astronomy where astronomers can make the best use of CCD cameras.
 This handy volume is packed with practical tips.
 It provides a clear introduction to CCD astronomy for novices and an indispensable reference for more experienced amateur astronomers.

 - CCD-astronomy is the fastest-growing area of amateur interest (Sky and Telescope now publish a sister magazine, CCD Astronomy, dedicated to it)